 What helps young people succeed in rural business?
 Rural transformation is vital for economic development.
 It also forms the basis for achieving several Sustainable Development Goals (SDGs), including eliminating hunger and malnutrition.
 Rural youth employment and entrepreneurship are key drivers of the transformation process.
 In many developing countries, the number of young rural people is increasing, but they do not see agriculture as an attractive profession.
-The farming population is ageing.
-IFPRI and the Syngenta Foundation (SFSA) will work closely together on selection and write-up of case studies aiming to provide guidance for future youth entrepreneurship programs.
+The farming population is aging.
+IFPRI and the Syngenta Foundation (SFSA) will work closely together on the selection and write-up of case studies aiming to provide guidance for future youth entrepreneurship programs.

 Currently, rural youth have too little access to many of the ingredients of agricultural success.
-These include land, credit, farm inputs, agronomic and vocational training, insurance and lucrative markets.
-Farming is also getting harder because of climate change, degradation of natural resources, water scarcity and loss of biodiversity.
-Revitalizing rural economies will require empowerment of youth in agricultural enterprises.
+These include land, credit, farm inputs, agronomic and vocational training, insurance, and lucrative markets.
+Farming is also getting harder because of climate change, degradation of natural resources, water scarcity, and loss of biodiversity.
+Revitalizing rural economies will require the empowerment of youth in agricultural enterprises.
 Our study aims to identify the policy, institutional and technological requirements.
 We will compare case studies in Bangladesh, Indonesia, India, Nigeria, and Senegal.
 The Syngenta Foundation already works in all five.
 So far, this is an understudied area.
 Few hard data are available on why particular approaches succeed.
 Our research aims to provide guidance for future youth entrepreneurship programs.
-IFPRI and the Syngenta Foundation (SFSA) will work closely together on selection and write-up of the case studies.
+IFPRI and the Syngenta Foundation (SFSA) will work closely together on the selection and write-up of the case studies.
 We will publish these during 2020 and 2021.
 SFSA will advocate the advice to policymakers, and to other current and potential stakeholders.

 The study in more detail